 The minimum permissions above allow you to create a connection, but you must be aware of other fields required to create a ticket.
 If the account does not have access to a required field you may not be able to save field mappings correctly.

-If your Jira instance is configured with an IP whitelist, see Configure communications with the Insight platform for current Insight whitelist IPs.
+If your Jira instance is configured with firewall rules, see Configure communications with the Insight Platform for current static IP addresses for the Insight Platform.

 Creating a new Jira ticketing connection for your Remediation Projects